 In 2016, Sorenson joined the chorus of business leaders speaking out against the sudden growth of so-called religious freedom bills (led by Indiana Governor Mike Pence).
 “The legislation in Indiana, and there are some bills being considered in other states, is not just pure idiocy from a business perspective, and it is that,” Sorenson said.
 “The notion that you can tell businesses that they are somehow free to discriminate against people based on who they are is madness.”

 A bit late to the game, Marriott launched a special LGBT section of their website in 2010, saying: “We’ve Been Proud for Years: We’re proud to say Marriott was one of the first hotel companies to offer equal benefits to same-sex couples nationwide, earning us top ratings on the Corporate Equality Index from the Human Rights Campaign.”
 Marriott had long been recognized for its diversity outreach and was consistently recommended in the HRC’s annual “Buying for Equality” guide.
+They were awarded their ninth 100% score in a row in 2022.

 The website lists Pride events, and a Wedding section with programs for ceremonies, honeymoons, events and testimonials.